 B. Disclosure to Relatives, Friends and Other Caregivers

-We may disclose your PHI to a family member, other relative, friend, or any other
+We may disclose your PHI to a family member, other relative, friend, or any other person if we:

 - obtain your agreement;